+Left: (Special Agent Adriene Sullivan and other FBI personnel worked with Turkish and British disaster victim identification teams to recover and identify remains of 44 passengers and crew.)
 The crash site, in such an inaccessible location and at such a high elevation, could only be safely approached on foot, and then only after the weather improved.
 When teams were finally able to reach the site, they were met with a horrific scene, and what began as a recovery operation soon turned into an extraordinary humanitarian effort to identify the victims and repatriate their remains—and to bring some relief to the victims’ loved ones.

 “Just hiking to the foothill of the crash site was a challenge, and then you’re looking straight up at this big slide of debris,” said Special Agent Adriene Sullivan, a 14-year FBI veteran.